Skip to main content

 What is Punycode?

-Punycode is an encoding that represents Unicode characters using only ASCII letters, digits, and hyphens.
-It allows domain names with non-Latin characters to work in the DNS system.
+Punycode is an encoding that represents Unicode characters using only the ASCII characters allowed in domain names.
+It lets internationalized domain names work within the existing DNS infrastructure.